Mathar Kula Manikkam

 Mathar Kula Manikkam is a 1956 Indian Tamil-language drama film directed by T. Prakash Rao.
 The film stars Gemini Ganesan, Akkineni Nageswara Rao, Anjali Devi and Savitri, with music composed by S. Rajeswara Rao.
-It is based on Rabindranath Tagore's 1906 novel Noukadubi.
+The film is a remake of Naresh Chandra Mitra's 1947 Bengali film Noukadubi, which itself is based on Rabindranath Tagore's 1906 eponymous novel.
 The screenplay and dialogue were written by Vempati Sadasivabrahmam and C. V. Sridhar, respectively.
 The film was simultaneously made in Telugu under the title Charana Daasi, both versions were critical and commercial successes.

 Plot

-The film is based on two couples – where the first couple Dr. Chandra Shekar and Parvathi and the second couple is Ravi and Lakshmi.
+The film is based on two couples – Dr. Chandra Shekar and his wife Parvathi and Ravi and Lakshmi.
 Ravi and Lakshmi are happy lovers.
-Ravi is summoned and asked to marry another girl forcibly.
+Ravi is summoned by his family and asked to marry another girl forcibly.
 Since his father's life and honor are at stake, Ravi agrees to the marriage.
-Simultaneously, another marriage takes place in the same village; Dr. Chandra Shekar visits his best friend's sister marriage, but the marriage cancels in the last moment due to dowry problems.
+Simultaneously, another marriage takes place in the same village; Dr. Chandra Shekar visits his best friend's sister marriage, but the marriage is canceled at the last moment due to the dowry demands from the groom's family.
 To keep up his friend's prestige, Shekar marries his sister, Parvathi.
 Due to the sudden marriage, the couple hasn't seen each other.
 Thereby because marriage is happening without his wish, Ravi has also not seen the bride's face.
 Both the bridal parties are traveling on the same train, which meets with a disastrous accident.
 In the accident, Ravi's parents and wife are killed.
 Parvathi was lying unconscious in bridal dress and Ravi mistakes her as his wife and takes her to home.
 Shekar thinks that both his friend & wife are dead.

 Before it is too late, Ravi realizes his terrible mistake.
 He keeps it secret from Parvathi and engaged himself in the relentless task of finding Parvathi's husband and restoring them.
 Before he could succeed, there arise clashes between him and Lakshmi because she mistakes Parvathi as Ravi's wife.
 Parvathi also discovers the truth and fled from Ravi's house with shame and agony, She fells into a river and fate again intervened to be saved by her own mother-in-law and lands in her husband Shekar's house.
 Living in her in-law's she is not able to reveal her identity because of a hesitation that Shekar may doubt her virginity.
 Meanwhile, fate again struck; Lakshmi gets mentally sick because of the cheating done by Ravi and she is admitted in Shekar's hospital; only during the time of treatment Lakshmi, Shekar, and their families come closer.
 Their parents want to make the marriage.
 Parvathi also happily agrees to make remarriage to her husband.
 During the time of the engagement, Ravi arrives and reveals the entire truth.
 Shekar also accepts Parvathi wholeheartedly and both of them thank Ravi.
 Lakshmi also says sorry to him.
 Finally, the movie ends on a happy note with the marriage of Ravi & Lakshmi.